What Is An Ecommerce Website?

 When it comes to building an ecommerce website, you have several options to choose from.

 When deciding between ecommerce solutions, the platform you choose has a significant impact on your workflow.
 Some platforms have features built-in to all eCommerce websites.
 Others make you purchase additional plugins to get the features you need.
 Some platforms include all the technical stuff, while others let you control all of it.
+Some you can even use for free.

 Choose Your Platform: Self-Hosted vs. SaaS

 If you need control over the technical aspects of your store, you’ll want a self-hosted ecommerce platform.
-With this option, you’ll purchase your own web hosting, domain name, and an SSL certificate.
+With this option, you’ll purchase your own web hosting, domain name, and SSL certificate.
 You’ll install the ecommerce software, too.
 You can use open-source software if you want access to the source code for modification.

 SaaS platforms come with a monthly rate.
 That monthly rate includes your web hosting, domain name, SSL certificate, and the cost of the software.
 Depending on the setup, it can be more cost-effective to use a SaaS solution.
 If you have to pay monthly for a bunch of extra add-ons, it may not be.